 Work Zones.
 When people are working on the road, it is a hazard.
 There may be narrower lanes, sharp turns, or uneven surfaces.
-Other drivers are often distracted and drive unsafely.
+Other drivers are often distracted and drive in an unsafe manner.
 Workers and construction vehicles may get in the way.
 Drive slowly and carefully near work zones.
-Use your fourway flashers or brake lights to warn drivers behind you.
+Use your four-way flashers or brake lights to warn drivers behind you.